Legal Header

 Both the low- and high-price cases represent the 90th percentile confidence intervals, subject to historical volatility.
 These intervals grow over time to account for increasing uncertainty.

 Because physical commodities are traded internationally, prices are influenced by the exchange rate between the currencies of the trading partners.
-As the U.S. dollar is the underlying currency for commodity markets, the focus is on the U.S./Canadian dollar exchange rate.
+As the U.S. dollar is the underlying currency for commodity markets, the focus is on the U.S. and Canadian dollar exchange rate.

 The exchange rate forecast is an input into the crude oil and natural gas forecast models for projecting Canadian commodity prices.
 The exchange rate assumptions are based on an evaluation of Canadian economic indicators, such as gross domestic product, inflation rates, residential and commercial investment, and an evaluation of current trade and oil price forecasts.